 We must have played it for 100’s of hours, and I will never forget how much we got sucked into this game, and not only had a lot of fun, but also learned interesting historical facts.
 At least, that is what we told our parents.

 Similar memories I have for Transport Tycoon, developed by the legendary Chris Sawyer.
 During family visits, my brother and I went upstairs and started drawing on paper what kind of traffic connections we would make when we got home, and what villages we would like to rename to what names.
-Thinking about Transport Tycoon, I can still hear the game music sounding in my brain.
+Thinking about Transport Tycoon, I can still hear the game music playing in my head.

 Transport Tycoon (Chris Sawyer, 1994)